smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 early functionality promote a greater focus on deployablity.
 As with most architecture, the deployment grows best incrementally with the application it is designed for.
-For many projects this means moderating the investment in any one area to preserve focus on what provides the most value.
+For many projects this means moderating the investment in any one area while focusing on what provides the most value.
 Early in a project being able to deploy anything is extremely valuable to get early feedback.
 The more functional and complete this process becomes the more diminishing the returns for spending more time working on it.